pythonhealthdatascience/stars-reproduce-anagnostou-2022/reproduction/README.md

 TBC

+The run time for `reproduction.ipynb` or the tests is only a couple of seconds.

 <!-- Hint: On Linux, you can find specs by running the following commands in the terminal:
 cat /etc/os-release  # Shows operating system and version lscpu  # Shows computer model